dd/Meringue/docs/src/usage/protected.md

 To generate protected files, there are two fields available for the model - [ProtectedFileField][meringue.protected.fields.ProtectedFileField] and [ProtectedImageField][meringue.protected.fields.ProtectedImageField].

 In these fields, the url attribute is overridden, and it now returns a link to the aforementioned [protected_file_view][meringue.protected.views.protected_file_view].

+The field by default saves the file in the directory protected.
+Additionally, you can specify the name under which you placed the view in your routes using the protected_view_name attribute.